devseed-ph/devseed.ph/index.md

 It's all about where you want to go, who you want to be, and what you can actually **do**.

 In today's remote world, borders are meaningless.
 You can work from anywhere for any company in the world.
 The number of technology jobs and gigs only goes **up**.
-(McKinsey estimates 20-50 million new technology-related jobs will be created by 2030 - [source](https://www.mckinsey.com/featured-insights/future-of-work/jobs-lost-jobs-gained-what-the-future-of-work-will-mean-for-jobs-skills-and-wages))
+[McKinsey estimates](https://www.mckinsey.com/featured-insights/future-of-work/jobs-lost-jobs-gained-what-the-future-of-work-will-mean-for-jobs-skills-and-wages) 20-50 million new technology-related jobs will be created by 2030.

 There are no limits.
 The only entrance fee is a machine and an internet connection.

 We are angel investors in people.
 We are angel investors in **you**.
-We'll give you the tickets you need to catch the craziest wave of our generation.
+We'll give you the surfboard you need to catch the craziest wave of our generation.
 All we ask for is a fervent desire to learn and to better your place in the world.

 Sounds like you?
 Send us an email at [devseedph@gmail.com](mailto:devseedph@gmail.com)